 To assemble the cake, place the first cake layer on a cake stand and brush well with the syrup.
 Spread with a thin layer of raspberry jam and top with a layer of vanilla buttercream.
 Continue layering the cake, syrup, raspberry jam and buttercream until all the layers are assembled.
 Cover the top and sides of the cake with the remaining buttercream and smooth with a palette knife (using a cake decorating turn table really helps).
 Place in the refrigerator to set.
 Decorate with olive branches, lemon branches and cracked pomegranates just before serving.

-TIP Never make a buttercream using salted butter – I know it’s tempting because of the ridiculous price of salted butter – but the amount of butter used means that you’ll be left with an extremely salty buttercream.
+TIP Never make a buttercream using salted butter – I know it’s tempting because of the ridiculous price of unsalted butter – but the amount of butter used means that you’ll be left with an extremely salty buttercream.
+Don’t do it.

 PHOTOGRAPHY BY GUNTHER SCHUBERT OF VORSPRUNG STUDIO